-Haebig joined Nebraska after a stellar high school career at Grafton High School, where she was a 14-time state champion and earned two runner-up finishes.
-Haebig led Grafton two state championships and three sectional championships.
+Haebig joined Nebraska after a stellar career at Grafton High School, where she was a 14-time state champion and earned two runner-up finishes.
+Haebig led Grafton to two state championships and three sectional championships.
 She was named WISCA Swimmer of the Year DII and Milwaukee Journal Sentinal Female Swimmer of the Year.
 While swimming for Ozaukee Aquatics, Haebig helped her team to a runner-up finish at the USA Junior Nationals (2015) and NESA Junior Nationals (Spring 2016).
 The Ozaukee Aquatics reeled in a victory at the Summer 2016 NESA Junior Nationals.
-Haebig recored an Olympic Trial cut in the 100 backstroke in the Long Course Meter with a time of 1:01.71.
-She was awarded 2013 High Point Individual Award and qualified for the 2013-14 WI Long Course State Championship.
-Haebig was also on Honor Roll.
+Haebig recorded an Olympic Trial cut in the 100 backstroke in the Long Course Meter with a time of 1:01.71.
+She was awarded 2013 High Point Individual Award and qualified for the 2013-14 Wisconsin Long Course State Championship.
+Haebig was also on the honor roll.